-Joined Cairns Doctors on Monday the 17th of June, and has a Special interest in Skin Cancer Management, Pain Management, Indigenous Health, and Chronic Disease Management having spent the last two years undertaking additional training in this area.
+Moved his practice to Cairns Doctors on Monday the 17th of June, and has a Special interest in Skin Cancer Management, Pain Management, Indigenous Health, and Chronic Disease Management having spent the last two years undertaking additional training in this area.
 Dr Malcolm is available as a GP and as Skin Cancer Doctor.

 Dr Malcolm was born at Mater Hospital Newcastle in 1955